Frederik & Mary in Australia – Day Three

 Prince Frederik and Princess Mary had an audience with Mr Abbott following the lunch, before attending the opening of The Australian-Denmark Green Growth Forum Seminar and visiting the National Gallery of Australia.
 During their gallery visit, Frederik and Mary viewed an Aboriginal exhibition and also viewed a portrait of the Princess painted by Jiawei Shen.

 It was then over to the National Arboretum Canberra, where Frederik and Mary were welcomed by over 500 members of the public who had won the chance to attend the event via ballot.
 Despite the rain, the couple took the time to shake hands and talk with the people before planting a field maple tree, a Danish native, in the Arboretum.
 The couple’s final engagement in Canberra was a traditional visit to the Australian War Memorial, where they laid a wreath of white flowers at the Tomb of the Unknown Australian Soldier in the Hall of Memory.

 Prince Frederik and Princess Mary have now flown on to Melbourne, where they will continue their official visit until Saturday, and then spend some time in Hobart with Mary’s family.

 To read more about the visit, click here.Filed under Danish Royals

-Tagged Audience, Australia, Crown Prince Frederik, Crown Princess Mary, Environment, Exhibition, Governor-General Bryce, Memorial, Official Visit, Prime Minister Gillard.
+Tagged Audience, Australia, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Exhibition, Governor-General Bryce of Australia, Memorial, Official Visit, Prime Minister Gillard of Australia.